Sucuri/sucuri-wordpress-plugin/playwright/support/README.md

 - **Notices**: `await expectNotice(page, 'exact substring')` — tolerant of the admin-notice prefix and of multiple notices on one page.
 - **Auth**: specs inherit the admin `storageState` (no per-test login).
-For 2FA challenge flows use fresh `browser.newContext()` per user and the helpers in `pages/two-factor.page.ts`.
+For 2FA challenge flows use `browser.newContext()` with an explicit empty `storageState` and the helpers in `pages/two-factor.page.ts`.
 - **Response headers (logged-out)**: use the `loggedOutRequest` fixture + `http.ts` helpers.
 For logged-in checks pass the authenticated `request` fixture.
+- **No browser artifacts**: traces, screenshots, videos, HTML reports, and failure snapshots can expose credentials, TOTP secrets, or WordPress salts.
 - **Idempotency**: pin preconditions in `beforeEach`/`beforeAll` via `wp-cli` helpers (`updateOption`, `wpEval`, `runPluginScript`) and restore/clean up in `afterAll`/`afterEach`, so repeated runs never fail on leftover state.